 Case Management is an overarching process that may directly arrange for or provide services that allow a learner to participate and complete a program of study.
 Case management is more a process than a service and typically includes non-instructional activities such as navigation to and arrangements for academic, career or personal counseling, financial aid, childcare, housing, and other financial assistance that can be critical to the success and continued engagement of the individual in pursuing their career pathway component.

-Concurrent Enrollment: Reference Definition in SCP 1.6(20 CFR § 681.430 (a)-(b))
+Concurrent Enrollment: Reference Definition in SCP 1.6

-(a) individuals who meet the respective program eligibility requirements may participate in adult

-and youth programs concurrently.
-Such individuals must be eligible under the youth or adult eligibility criteria applicable to the services received.
-Local program operators may determine,

-for these individuals, the appropriate level and balance of services under the youth and adult programs.

-(b) Local program operators must identify and track the funding streams which pay the costs of services provided to individuals who are participating in youth and adult programs concurrently,

-and ensure no duplication of services.

-And per Local Board policy.
-File and MIS documentation must communicate all pertinent information thoroughly and concisely.

 Consumer Choice: (WIOA Sec.
 134(c)(3)(F); WIOA Sec.
 122(d); 20 CFR § 680.340)